mamacdon/orionode/README.md

 * A web browser

 ## Known Issues
-* Missing file operations: copy/move/rename, import/export, binary data.
+* Missing file operations: import and export.
+* Copy and Move only work on files, not folders (yet).
 * The breadcrumb is buggy.
 * The node.js development features are a work in progress.
 Current limitations are:
     * Standard output (and error) from a running node app is currently discarded and cannot be viewed.
 (We're working on it!)